Nokalakevi: Archaeological work at the site

 Large-scale excavations were resumed in 2001 with a collaborative project, founded by Professor David Lomitashvili, of the S. Janashia State History Museum (now the Georgian National Museum) and Ian Colvin of Cambridge University.
-Since then Professor Lomitashvili has been appointed Deputy Director of the National Agency for Cultural Heritage Preservation of Georgia, and Dr Nikoloz Murgulia became the head of the Georgian National Museum's Nokalakevi Expedition.
-The British side of the Anglo-Georgian Expedition to Nokalakevi (AGEN) is co-directed by Ian Colvin and Dr Paul Everill and celebrated its twentieth anniversary in 2020.
+Since then Lomitashvili has been appointed Deputy Director of the National Agency for Cultural Heritage Preservation of Georgia, and Dr Nikoloz Murgulia became the head of the Georgian National Museum's Nokalakevi Expedition.
+The British side of the Anglo-Georgian Expedition to Nokalakevi (AGEN) is co-directed by Ian Colvin and Dr Paul Everill.
+It celebrated its twentieth anniversary in 2020.